ElisNz/mail-server-graddo/README.md

-A mailing service to serve contact requests for a local landscaping service
+A cloud mailing server for contact requests for a local landscaping service